NeroReflex/bytevec2/README.md

 goes `Ok`, we will be able to get a byte vector value that represents the original data structure.

-bytevec doesn't actually do a 1:1 conversion of the bytes of the original type instance, as not every Rust type is stored on the stack.
+bytevec2 doesn't actually do a 1:1 conversion of the bytes of the original type instance, as not every Rust type is stored on the stack.
 For any type that wraps a heap stored value, it will give a representation of the underlying value.

-bytevec implements `ByteEncodable` out of the box for the following types:
+bytevec2 implements `ByteEncodable` out of the box for the following types:
 - The integral types: `u8`, `u16`, `u32`, `u64`, `i8`, `i16`, `i32`, `i64`
 - The floating point types: `f32` and `f64`
+- The boolean type `bool`
 - `char`, `str` and `String`
 - [`Vec`](http://doc.rust-lang.org/stable/std/vec/struct.Vec.html)
 - [`&[T]`](http://doc.rust-lang.org/stable/std/primitive.slice.html)